Home Vancouver Monthly Calendar Festivals and Events in Vancouver in 2023 Polish Festival Vancouver in 2023

 Polish Festival Vancouver takes place at the Shipyards in Shipbuilders’ Square and the Pipe Shop at 115 Victory Ship Way at the bottom of Lonsdale Avenue.

-Last year the event happened on September 4th from 1:00 until 8:00 pm.
-That was the Sunday of the Labour Day Long Weekend.
-The event returns on September 3rd in 2023 and runs from 1:00 until 8:00 pm once again.
+The festival happened on September 3rd in 2023 and ran from 1:00 pm until 8:00 pm.
 It’s a free event and well worth checking out, especially if you like European food, music and cultural entertainment.

 Vancouver Polish Festival